plumi/collective.piwik.flowplayer/README.txt

 Introduction
 ============
-collective.piwik.flowplayer was created to display a video play counter for Plone sites that use flowplayer.
+collective.piwik.flowplayer displays a video play counter for Plone sites that use flowplayer.

-The Piwik open source analytics system (http://piwik.org/) is used to store the play counter.
+The Piwik open source analytics system (http://piwik.org/) is used to store the usage data.

 Works both with and without collective.transcode.star